Selleo/react_animations_hackathon/RESULTS.md

 Team opinion:

+Pros:
+- After wrapping your head around the API quirks you can do pretty nice effects

+Cons:
 - Very confusing API (if you provide object then you get only styles, if you provide function then you receive styles and API in tuple)
 - Documentation is missing some explanations
 - You have to rely on reverse engineering the examples
 - I had problem with two separate animations to control the same css property (height) but finally found a tip in docs
-- After wrapping your head around the API quirks you can do pretty nice effects

 ### [framer-motion](https://www.framer.com/motion/)